 We work with some amazing volunteers in Greece, where the shelters are overflowing.
 It’s a difficult task for them choosing which dogs get their lucky break, as we only have a few spaces each month and we need to make space for British rescue dogs too.
 There are many tears from the volunteers as they watch their babies, who they’ve cared for over several years, leave and even more when they see them re-homed.
 But this time it’s tears of happiness.

 After getting them to Athens, Julia and her wonderful team at Animal Couriers take over.
 Whether our dogs fly, or take the overland trip via Italy, in their comfy, custom made air-conditioned doggie transporter with CCTV, Julia and her team plan every step of the journey with the dogs in mind.
-With rest stops and one-to-one time every 3 hours, plus an evening walk at their overnight hotel, by the time they arrive in Manchester they are actually surprisingly chilled, considering all these new experiences.
-This is all down to Julia who, like Tony, is an experienced and gifted dog behaviourist and only engages like-minded people.
+With rest stops and one-to-one time every 3 hours, plus an evening walk at their overnight hotel, by the time they arrive in the UK they are actually surprisingly chilled, considering all these new experiences.
+This is all down to Julia who is an experienced and gifted dog behaviourist and only engages like-minded people.

 Starlight Barking Adoptions